routup/routup/packages/docs/src/guide/middleware.md

 ::: warning **Note**

-Express middleware libraries (like body-parser, multer, ...) should work out of the box 🔥.
+Express middleware libraries (like body-parser, multer, ...) should work in most cases out of the box 🔥.

 :::